miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v8.3                                                      24.09.2012
 ----
-+Restored guard dog that can do damage to beachhouse, thanks Lenuska.
++Restored guard dog that can do damage at beachhouse, thanks Lenuska.
 +Added missing steam to clinic, Ocean House, Vesuvius and Hollywood.
 +Fixed female Gangrel idle and crossbow wield models, thanks DDLullu.
 +Restored Kiki to Red Dragon and actors being killed at Ground Zero.
 +Corrected new Knox line subtitles and removed cast autoexec binding.
-+Restored Kilpatrick, Wong Ho, Yukie and pinball player's sequences.
++Restored sequence of Arthur, Wong Ho, Yukie and the pinball player.
 +Added shaking cables and a hidden Ash sewers whisper for Malkavians.
 +Restored Mr. Ox's pipe and made all restored gestures be plus only.
 +Removed .38 of Flynn and made the GLOCK of Boris be plus patch only.